 While workplace safety is paramount, false alarms carry a significant impact on the Scottish economy, often requiring up to nine fire crew members and two fire engines to be mobilised for a non-existent threat3.
 There’s also a climate impact consideration.
 Constituting roughly one-third of the total fire and rescue activity across Scotland, call-outs produce 575 tons of carbon emissions every year4.

 In a bid to prevent these unnecessary journeys, maintain the safety of fire crew, and reduce the carbon impact, a new policy will come into force that allows Scotland’s firefighters to ignore automatic alarms.
-If an alarm is activated in the workplace ‘duty holders’ responsible for fire safety will be expected conduct a thorough investigation to confirm if there’s a fire or a sign of fire before calling 999 v.
+If an alarm is activated in the workplace ‘duty holders’ responsible for fire safety will be expected conduct a thorough investigation to confirm if there’s a fire or a sign of fire before calling 9995.
 Once the fire is confirmed, then only will the Operations Control staff will send any firefighters.

 This change has been backed by a public consultation and will come into effect from 1st July 2023.
 This will bring Scotland in line with most other UK fire and rescue services.
-However, hospitals, residential care homes, and places that are deemed “sleeping risk” will be exempted from this change and the SFRS will still check these facilities irrespective of whether the alarm was real or false vi.
+However, hospitals, residential care homes, and places that are deemed “sleeping risk” will be exempted from this change and the SFRS will still check these facilities irrespective of whether the alarm was real or false6.

 Preparing for the change

 The policy change comes into effect on 1st July 2023, covering a range of commercial premises including factories, offices, shops, museums, and leisure facilities7.
 SFRS have encouraged premises to ensure that appropriate fire safety procedures are in place and fit for purpose before the change comes into effect.

 Businesses have been asked to follow these points to help reduce false or unwanted alarms8: